 Advanced Mounted - To be performed under saddle by the horse and rider pair seeking a challenge.
 Skills such as riding onto, off of, into, over, and thru obstacles at all speeds.
 Obstacles and skills will be more intricate and spooky then the Novice division.
 We encourage you to challenge yourself!

 Pattern - This phase will cover technical handling and riding skills.
-Both will be presented as a pattern and performed in the Dressage arena.
+Both will be presented as a pattern.
 Patterns will be released.
+Pattern can be "called".

 Poles - The final phase will be judged over poles and poles mazes, simple lead changes, backing, simple collection, simple extension, posting diagonals, transitions, and more.